2.29. Generic Programming

-Daslang allows omission of types in statements, functions, and function declaration, making writing in it similar to dynamically typed languages, such as Python or Lua.
+Daslang allows you to omit types in statements, functions, and function declarations, making the code similar in style to dynamically typed languages such as Python or Lua.
 Said functions are instantiated for specific types of arguments on the first call.

-There are also ways to inspect the types of the provided arguments, in order to change the behavior of function, or to provide reasonable meaningful errors during the compilation phase.
-Most of these ways are achieved with s
+There are also ways to inspect the types of the provided arguments, in order to change the behavior of a function, or to provide meaningful errors during the compilation phase.

 Unlike C++ with its SFINAE, you can use common conditionals (if) in order to change the instance of the function depending on the type info of its arguments.
 Consider the following example: